fleetingbytes/shell-scripts/notes-on-mktemp.md

-# Exploratory Tests of mktemp and Understanding Its man Page
+# Exploratory Tests of mktemp and a Critical Review of Its Manual Page

+## Abstract

+This study explores the interplay between the *template* arguments and the *tmpdir* and *prefix* options of mktemp(1).
+It finds one particular invocation form where mktemp does not behave as described in the manual page.
+This may be due to a bug in the mktemp program or due to some missing information in the manual page.
+Further it suggests that there is much to be improved regarding the content and wording of the mktemp(1) manual page.
+The appendix is autor's reflection on the problems encountered when studying and understanding the mktemp manual page.

+## Introduction

 I find the man page on mktemp very difficult to read.
 It did not make clear to me what each option does and what the exact result in each invocation would be, especially when considering all the fallback scenarios.

-Having studied the mktemp(1) very carefully, I used mktemp in a few scripts and I was becoming suspicious that something is not quite the way it should be.
+After a careful study of mktemp(1) I used mktemp in a few scripts but I become suspicious that something is not quite the way it should be.
 In the end I felt compelled to write some test cases and a script running them to explore what mktemp and its -t and -p options actually do.
 Then I checked if the results are in accordance with the mktemp man page.